ShreyaanSaha/Load-Forecasting/README.md

 # Power System Load Forecasting Automation using Artificial Neural Network

-This project, conducted under the guidance of **Prof. Mousumi Basu**, focuses on automating power system load forecasting using advanced machine learning techniques.
+This project focuses on automating power system load forecasting using advanced machine learning techniques.
 The primary goal is to develop a robust forecasting model to predict future power loads accurately, which is crucial for efficient energy management and planning.

 ## Table of Contents